larahfelipe/tronbridge/README.md

   }

   P.S:
-    1. <RESOURCE_TYPE> is the type of resource that will be staked, it can be "BANDWIDTH" or "ENERGY";
+    1. <RESOURCE_TYPE> [STRING] is the type of resource that will be staked, it can be "BANDWIDTH" or "ENERGY";
-    2. <AMOUNT> is the amount of resource that will be staked, format is number;
+    2. <AMOUNT> [NUMBER] is the amount of resource that will be staked (*);
-    3. <ORIGIN_ADDRESS> is the origin address of the transaction;
+    3. <ORIGIN_ADDRESS> [STRING] is the origin address of the transaction;
-    4. <ORIGIN_PRIVATE_KEY> is the private key of the origin address, it will be used to sign the transaction.
+    4. <ORIGIN_PRIVATE_KEY> [STRING] is the private key of the origin address, it will be used to sign the transaction.

+  * The amount should be provided without multiplying by decimals, use the actual amount as it is.
 ```